• 110% free downloads / all albums

 by Steven Clark

-As I crossed the baking-hot parking lot towards the grocery store that awkward thing happened when you are suddenly in lockstep with a stranger, she was a weathered granny type lugging one of those large purses that looked like it was a quilt in another life and now was pregnant with crumpled coupons and cheap hand lotion.
+As I crossed the baking-hot parking lot toward the grocery store that awkward thing happened when you are suddenly in lockstep with a stranger, she was a weathered granny type lugging one of those large purses that looked like it was a quilt in another life and now was pregnant with crumpled coupons and cheap hand lotion.
 I could tell by her knurled hands and leathery smoker’s face that she had spent too many lean years in a poorly ventilated fluorescent lit factory and sunshine to her was as rare as luck or a kind word.
 As we walked elbow to elbow in the blinding sun I turned and looked her square in the eye with the seriousness of a judge handing down a death sentence.

 “You know if they see us walking in together like this people are going to talk.”